 QMUL Support for Care Leavers

 QMUL is committed to supporting those who are, or have been, in the care of a Local Authority, to achieve their potential and succeed at university.
-As such, QMUL has a dedicated scheme to support care leavers.
+As such, QMUL has a dedicated scheme to support care leavers, which includes having a dedicated, named member of staff as your key contact.
 This page outlines this support, which is largely delivered by Welfare Advisers working within the QMUL Advice and Counselling Service.
+One of the Welfare Advisers will be your dedicated key contact for support during your time at QMUL.
 You are encouraged to contact us to access this support scheme before you start at QMUL - ideally before you apply for your place at university or soon after.
 However you are also welcome to contact us at any stage of your course.

 This page will help you understand what support is available for you as a care leaver at QMUL.
 You will have some important decisions to make about where to live and in what type of accommodation, and you will need to understand what funding you can apply for to pay for your living costs and tuition fees.

 Coming to university without family support can be challenging, but there is a lot of support at QMUL to help you with any difficulties you might have.
 Also, as someone who has been living without family support, you are likely to have acquired a lot of useful skills which will help you to cope well at university, for example you will be used to managing your own finances, and to independent living.